LowellObservatory/LDTObserverTools/doc/scrub_deveny_pickup.rst

 created here includes the entirety of the raw frame (all header cards plus the raw image), this may be acceptable if processing large number of files.

-Other options shown are debugging tools that will be removed in the future.
+Other options shown are debugging tools that may be removed in the future.

-As indicated, you may specify either a single ``file`` for the scrubber to process, or include a list of files (by way of wildcards or shell filename expansions) over which the tool should iterate.